JacobCWard/fribidixetex/README.md

-FriBidiTeX
+FriBidiXeTeX
 ========

-FriBidiTeX is a pre-processor for TeX files to support unicode bidirectional algorithm.
+FriBidiXeTeX is a pre-processor for XeTeX files to support unicode bidirectional algorithm.

 Usage
 -----

-To use FriBidiTeX, run the `fribiditex` command on the TeX file, the resulting file can then be processed by the TeX engine to produce the final output.
+To use FriBidiXeTeX, run the `fribidixetex` command on the XeTeX file, the resulting file can then be processed by the XeTeX engine to produce the final output.

-FriBidiTeX understands some special comments to control its behaviour:
+FriBidiXeTeX understands some special comments to control its behavior:

-* `%BIDION`: activate FriBidiTeX special handling.
+* `%BIDION`: activate FriBidiXeTeX special handling.
 * `%BIDIOFF`: stop it
 * `%BIDILTR`: the paragraph is mainly left-to-right with some right-to-left text.